Chance-Constrained Unit Commitment with N-1 Security and Wind Uncertainty: Problem Formulation

 Constraint \eqref{eq:production1} defines the power generated by each generator $i$ at each hour $t$ as the sum of power generated on each block of the production cost curve.
-Constraint \eqref{eq:production2} enforces the limits on the power generated on each block.
+Constraint \eqref{eq:production2} enforces the limits on the power generated on each block. \\ \textit{\underline{\smash{Start-up cost of the generators:}}} The following set of constraints enforce the step-wise start-up cost for each generator: